 Some of the most sensitive issues that families face have legal implications.
 Ensuring you handle them in a way that complies with all applicable laws requires the services of a skilled Kawartha Lakes family lawyer.

 A legal practitioner who handles family law matters could advise you on cohabitation and marriage contracts, separation and divorce, international divorce, adoption, and protection orders against domestic violence.
-Paul Riley’s extensive legal knowledge, personal empathy, and 24/7 availability makes him an excellent choice to handle your family law matter.
+Our team’s extensive legal knowledge, personal empathy, and 24/7 availability makes us an excellent choice to handle your family law matter.

 Written agreements can provide a roadmap that guides a relationship and eases its dissolution if that time comes.
 A capable legal professional in Kawartha Lakes could draft, negotiate, or review any contract pertaining to family matters.